-In 2012, China approached the countries of Central-Eastern Europe (CEE) with a proposal concerning regional cooperation in the “16+1” format.
+In 2012, China approached the countries of Central-Eastern Europe (CEE) with a proposal concerning regional cooperation in the Initiative for Cooperation between China and CEEC.
 Central and Eastern Europe, abbreviated CEE is a group of countries in Central Europe, Southeast Europe, Northern Europe, and Eastern Europe.

-The cooperation between China and the Central and Eastern European countries (China-CEE, also “16+1”) is an initiative of the Ministry of Foreign Affairs of the People’s Republic of China to promote business and investment relations between China and the 16 CEE countries.
+The cooperation between China and the Central and Eastern European countries is an initiative of the Ministry of Foreign Affairs of the People’s Republic of China to promote business and investment relations between China and the CEE countries.

 The Secretariat of China and Central and Eastern Europe is in Beijing, PRC with 16 “national coordinators” in each of the CEE partner countries.